justin2004/weblog/a_random_permutation/README.md

 ⌷
 ```

-If you APL looks interesting to you I can recommend the [Dyalog APL Tutor](https://tutorial.dyalog.com/).
+If APL looks interesting to you I can recommend the [Dyalog APL Tutor](https://tutorial.dyalog.com/) to get more comfortable with the language.

 Ok, have fun making random orders to present your team's work in. :)